Nathanwolfy/minishell/README.md

 > 2. Split into tokens:		**| ls | | "-ls | | -a" |** (gets splitted because the quotes are literal)
 > 3. Quote formatting:		**| ls | | "-ls | | -a" |** (literal quotes are not removed)

+We talked about quotes being interpreted literally when contained in a variable value, however, they are not the exception.
+Every character contained in a variable value should be interpreted literally, therefore, any special characters ('>', '<', '|', etc...) should be interpreted as T_WORD, and not as any other type of token.

 ## Parsing

 Now that we have converted our command line into its meaningful elements, we now need to arrange them following the rules of our grammar.
+To do so, we will apply the Recursive Descent Parsing algorithm (watch the video for more details) to build an AST (Abstract Syntax Tree).
+Basically, we will convert each tokens into node, and arrange in a manner that will allow us to interpret these commands more easily while respecting the order of the command line.

 ## Builtins